rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

   - Section 3.3, line 28 - 30.
 The sentence "We chose a time horizon
     of 2 years after inclusion into the target cohort…" is duplicated
 ## Comments
+  - Finding a comparative RCT study proved to be quite hard, due to them always being placebo-controlled (ref Kent trials)

 # Reviewer 4
 ## Points